ayyubibrahimi/protocol-detection/README.md

 ## Features
 - Check network status: The application continuously monitors the network status and logs any changes in the network protocol.

-- Detect network protocol downgrade: If the network protocol is downgraded from 4G/5G to 2G/3G without a change in location, a warning message is logged indicating possible network interference.
+- Detect network protocol downgrade: If the network protocol is downgraded from 4G/5G to 2G/3G a warning message is logged indicating possible network interference.

-- Logging: The application logs network status changes and warnings to provide visibility into network and location-related events.
+- Logging: The application logs network status changes and warnings to provide visibility into network  events.

 - Permissions handling: The application requests necessary permissions (READ_PHONE_STATE) to function properly and provides appropriate instructions to users if the permissions are not granted.